 My glazed chicken meatballs are a far cry from the typical grape jelly variety.
 Apricot preserves give them that sweetness while mustard provides the tang.
 Oh but wait, there’s some heat at the end from the chili garlic sauce mixed in.
 You can totally play around with the spice level on these by adding more or less chili garlic sauce.
 I had to keep them relatively mild for the littles.
 Don’t worry, the booze burns off as the sauce cooks.
 This is totally safe to serve to children.

-These “Southernized” sweet and sour chicken meatballs are perfect as an hors d’oeuvre for tailgating or an upcoming Halloween party.
+These “Southernized” sweet and sour chicken meatballs are perfect as an hors d’oeuvre for tailgating or an upcoming holiday party.

 Chicken Meatballs with Apricot Bourbon Sauce